silcnitc/expl-docs/docs/yacc.md

 #### Auxiliary Functions

 The Auxiliary functions section contains the definitions of three mandatory functions main(), yylex() and yyerror().
 You may wish to add your own functions (depending on the the requirement for the application) in the y.tab.c file.
 Such functions are written in the auxiliary functions section.
-The [main()](#navexy0al) function must invoke [yyparse()](#navexy0al) to parse the input.
+The [main()](#navexy0) function must invoke [yyparse()](#navexy0) to parse the input.
 You will need to write your supporting functions later in this project.

 **Example: intopost.y**
+<a name="navexy0"></a>
 ```c
 %{
 /*** Auxiliary declarations section ***/